Thatcherwood/Sway-Wayland-Configs/README.md

 # Sway-Wayland-Configs

+This Repo has been archived, as I no longer suffer from a weak machine.
+The configurations may work for awhile into the (At time of writing) future, but verification may be needed.

 A Collection of Configuration Files for my Desktop Environment.
 Basically everything wayland/wireplumber, with heavy performance considerations.
 My system uses under 300M RAM with nothing open.